785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 ## **<span style="color:#008183 ">About the App:</span>**
 <div style = "text-align:justify">The App that we decided on was based on our own struggles and experiences with money management and taking control of our expenses from the beginning of the month.
-The App came to us as an opportunity to turn the lemons of our lives into lemonade and create something out of our struggles.
+The App came to us as an opportunity to turn the lemons of our lives into lemonade and create something out of our struggles.</div>

-The name SPENDEMON was coined by the three of us as we were creating permutations and combinations with words related to *Spending*, *Expenses*, *Currencies* etc. But the amount of discussions we had to finalise the name of the App made us realise how much time and brainstorming a small task such as coming up with an appropriate name takes.
+<div style = "text-align:justify">The name SPENDEMON was coined by the three of us as we were creating permutations and combinations with words related to *Spending*, *Expenses*, *Currencies* etc. But the amount of discussions we had to finalise the name of the App made us realise how much time and brainstorming a small task such as coming up with an appropriate name takes.
 It was however an extremely fun beginning to the entire project.</div>

 ## **<span style="color:#008183 ">User Requirements:</span>**